From Empire to Republic

 The HTML, PDF, ePub formats of this book are available to the users of libraries and institutions subscribing to the OpenEdition Freemium program for Books.
-The book will also be available to buy in PDF and ePub formats on the websites of our partner bookstores.
+The book can also be purchased on the sites of partner bookstores, in PDF and ePub formats, if the publisher has opted for commercial distribution.
 If a print edition of the book is available, links to bookstores will be displayed on this page.

 Excerpt